SATURDAY ASSOCIATES 2022/23

 Programme Outline

-The 21-day programme, based in Birmingham, provides young aspiring dancers with the opportunity to develop their balletic technique, to learn new dance vocabulary and to develop their performance, artistry and confidence.
+The 21-day programme, based in Birmingham, provides young aspiring dancers with the opportunity to develop their balletic and contemporary technique, to learn new dance vocabulary and to develop their performance, artistry and confidence.

 Students will be challenged throughout the course in a safe and enjoyable environment, with teachers and choreographers who have worked, or are currently working, within renowned ballet and performing arts companies around the world.

-Students will train for 20 sessions before taking part in a showcase performance during the 21st session to parents and guardians.
+Students will train for 20 sessions before taking part in a small and intimate showcase during the 21st session to family and friends.

 Our Aim: Why Are We Different?